 In 1898, the Mansion was substantially altered with elements of the Classical Revival style.
 The roofline was raised to create a steeply hipped roof that hid the original cupola.

 In 1917 the interior was completely redecorated.
 The colorful and richly stenciled walls, ceilings and stained woodwork added in the 1887 – 1889 renovation were painted over in lighter, more neutral colors.

-Between 1970 and 1972, the State of Illinois comprehensively rehabilitated and enlarged the Mansion.
+Between 1970 and 1972, the Mansion was rehabilitated and expanded.
 The kitchen on the south end of the building was replaced with a larger addition, creating private space for the governor’s family along with a large ballroom and space for service functions.
 The introduction of new steel structural members and the installation of improved mechanical and electrical systems resulted in the replacement of most of the historic plaster throughout the building; however, the historic pilasters, columns, fireplaces, and some wood trim and floors were retained.

 For more information on the Mansion’s history, please visit this link.

 The People’s House Through the Years